 If you have ever wished that you had a helping hand or compassionate ear when your behavioral health interferes with your daily life, you have felt the void that a therapeutic recovery companion can fill.
 These professionals provide intensive support on long- or short-term bases and accompany you throughout your day.
 Therapeutic recovery companions offer a sense of safety and stability and to help you to work through difficulties when tasks become overwhelming.
 A therapeutic recovery companion may come from a variety of backgrounds, including clinical or medical professions, residential or outpatient recovery settings or social services arenas.
 Their skills and qualifications often include medication management, coaching, rehabilitation experience, or personal assisting.

 Whether you are struggling at work, at school, or in your personal life, a therapeutic recovery companion can be a valuable resource in rebuilding your confidence and finding a routine that works for you.
-Unlike full-time caretakers companion is not responsible for controlling your actions or dictating your schedule – they provide support and advice as you learn to handle day-to-day responsibilities and to be fully accountable for your actions.
+Unlike full-time caretakers, companions are not responsible for controlling your actions or dictating your schedule – they provide support and advice as you learn to handle day-to-day responsibilities and to be fully accountable for your actions.
 Their goal is to help you build your independence at a pace that is comfortable for you.

 Is a Therapeutic Recovery Companion Right for Me?